mr-veeru/BookingAPI/README.md

 ├── app.py                # Main Flask app, creates app and registers blueprints ├── db.py                 # Database connection and schema/seed logic
 ├── models.py             # Data models and validation
-├── utils.py              # Utility functions (e.g., timezone conversion)
 ├── requirements.txt      # Dependencies
 ├── README.md             # Documentation
 ├── routes/               # Modular route blueprints
 │   ├── classes.py        # Endpoints for class listings
 │   ├── bookings.py       # Endpoints for bookings
-│   └── admin.py          # Endpoints for admin actions (timezone)
+│   └── timezone.py       # Endpoints for changing the timezone
 └── tests/
     └── test_api.py       # All tests
 ```

-- **Modular Routing:** All API endpoints are organized into separate modules using Flask Blueprints, located in the `routes/` package for clarity and scalability.
+- **Modular Routing:** All API endpoints are organized into separate modules using Flask, located in the `routes/` package for clarity and scalability.

 ---